dataluscorp/browser/toolkit/components/glean/docs/user/index.md

-# Using Firefox on Glean
+# Using Datalus on Glean

 ```eval_rst
 .. toctree::